 If you’ve never looked for free camping before, be patient and do your research ahead of time.
 The chances are high you’ll take a wrong turn or go a mile in the wrong direction—when that happens, take a deep breath and enjoy the drive.
 Free camping exists in wild and wonderful places (like Walmart parking lots, right?) and the better equipped you are to enjoy the journey the more you’ll enjoy the destination.

 Free camping in California can generally be found on BLM and USFS property, and some of the best sites are found by taking a random turn down a dirt road with a cattle guard and driving until you find a pull-out.
+If you’re in a pinch you can use the offline maps and campgrounds of The Dyrt PRO to find the free public lands near you.

 Benchmark maps make some of the best recreation-based atlases for exploring your state and region, with shaded regions denoting private and public property.
 They also cordon off national parks from national forests and differentiate between 4WD and paved roads.
 By cross-referencing your Benchmark map with Google Maps it’s easier than ever to identify areas with a high likelihood of free camping.